vk1111111/vklauncher/README.md

 ## Known limitations

 - No support for Forge/NeoForge
-- No built-in Java installer — you need a JDK already on your system.
+- No built-in Java installer, you need a JDK already on your system.
 - Resource/texture pack and shader browsing from Modrinth isn't built in (only modpacks)